Sex, Booze and Phrasal Verbs: Part II of my life in Madrid

 Did you miss me?

 The other day I started a sort of online memoir to celebrate my 13th Spainiversary.
-An introduction to my life in Madrid.
+It was an introduction to my life in Madrid.

 You can check it out here: Days and nights of love, wine and cholesterol.